BenRiegel/portfolio/src/assets/posts/md/understanding-web-maps-part-3.md

 The third step is to determine the pixel values of locations in the viewport.
 The size of the web map viewport on a webpage is usually constant.
 Let's say that the web map viewport is 1024 pixels in width and 768 pixels in height.
 The viewpoint center will be at pixel (512, 384).
 Thus our marked value will be positioned at pixel (430, 302).

 Conceptually, this is how we determine the pixel value locations of objects in a web map.
 Things get more complicated when the map becomes interactive.
 Panning moves the viewpoint center and zooming changes the scale level.
 However, as long as we know the viewpoint center of the map and the scale value, we can figure out how to place any object on a web map.

+This concludes this series on web maps.
+We learned how it's possible to convert ordinary lat longs to Web Mercator coordinates.
+We also learned about scale and how certain scale values make it easier to render basemaps in a web map viewport.
+Finally, we discussed the concept of a web map viewpoint and how it's possible to convert Web Mercator locations to web map viewport locations using the current scale value and the viewpoint of the web map.
+These are the foundational concepts that underly the operator of web maps.